Looking to find a set of images, their source, or do a reverse image search? Then this is the guide for you.

 #5 Contextual Web Image Search API

-For individuals who want the basics to get started quickly, ContextualWeb searches through billions of webpages & with a simple API call can handle your query in real-time.
+For individuals who want the basics to get started quickly, ContextualWeb searches through billions of webpages & with a simple Google search API call can handle your query in real-time.

-Its image search API features can index images thus helping you to create a vast image database – so you can find the exact image you’re looking for.
+Its Google image API features can index images thus helping you to create a vast image database – so you can find the exact image you’re looking for.

 Price: Free for up to 10,000 requests per month.